-In SPAT Revolution, spatialization of virtual sources takes places inside Virtual Rooms.
-To enter a room and open its graphic editor environment, double-click on a Virtual Room module in the Setup graph, or select a room tab from the Navigation bar.
+In SPAT Revolution, spatialization of virtual sources takes places inside Rooms.
+To enter a room and open its graphic editor environment, double-click on a room module in the Setup graph, or select a room tab from the Navigation bar.

-When we enter a Virtual Room, we will see the 3D positionable editor.
-All connected virtual sources will appear on the 3D scene render.
+When we enter a Room, we will see the 3D view and all the connected sources.
+Option related to the 3D view display are located in top menu.
 On the left side panel of the room editor, you get a list representation of each source with its index identification number.
 We can click on the Index number of each source, and the source parameters editor for that virtual source will appear.

 Two special index items labeled as (R) REVERB and (M) OUTPUT appear fixed at the bottom of the left panel.
 By clicking on these, we then enter into two more parameter editors: one relating to the Artificial reverberation and one relating to the room output configuration and Listener Position editor.

 Mutes and solos are manageable for all sources and for the entire room output from this index list.
 A solo clear button is available on the top of the source list.
 Clicking on it will reset all the solo of all rooms.

 When you have more than one Room in your project, then the SOURCES switch at the top left of a Room editor can be handy, as it will show all sources from all Rooms in the same editor - allowing edition, mix, solo and mute management of all sources from one Room view.